 Step 3: How to turn visitors into actual buyers?

-So, you have improved your website (step 1) and you are working regularly on getting more specific visitors to your website (step 2) but you are still not getting online sales or orders?
+So, you have improved your website (step 1) and you are working regularly on getting more specific visitors to your website (step 2) but are you still not getting online sales or orders?

 • “People only buy from people they know, like & trust”: This is our marketing mantra and at the heart of all the marketing that The Design Trust does.
 Building your profile, credibility and trust is super important … especially online!
 Is your website looking professional?
-Would you buy from your website?
-Have you included quotes or testimonials from clients or many five-star reviews (on Etsy)?
+Would you buy from your own website?
+Have you included quotes or testimonials from clients or five-star reviews (on Etsy)?
 Do you share a list of galleries, shops or events that you have taken part in?
 Do you show your expertise by focusing on a niche or sharing some of your creative process (a short video is brilliant for this)?

 April Pinterest how to increase online sales